AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/r-html5-aem-carousel-customize-nextslide.md

 ---
+title: Next slide
-description: Clicking or tapping the Next slide button moves a user to the next slide in the carousel set.
+description: Selecting the Next slide button moves a user to the next slide in the carousel set.
 solution: Experience Manager
-title: Next slide
 feature: Dynamic Media Classic,Viewers,SDK/API,Carousel Banners
 role: Developer,User
 exl-id: c64889bb-bcbe-49c6-a0be-b4013ead7b90
 ---
 # Next slide{#next-slide}

-Clicking or tapping the Next slide button moves a user to the next slide in the carousel set.
+Selecting the Next slide button moves a user to the next slide in the carousel set.

 <!--<a id="section_6C008EE11212461FA744F2540D38C295"></a>-->